 In addition to his parochial assignments, Bishop Guglielmone helped form the future priests of the Diocese of Rockville Center by serving as Director of Pastoral Formation and Dean of Seminarians at Immaculate Conception Seminary for seven years.
 He later assisted in the administration of the diocese as Director of Clergy Personnel.

 Bishop Guglielmone is a Fourth Degree Knight of Columbus.
 He was named a Knight of Grace of the Sacred Military Constantinian Order of St. George in 1993.
 He was named a Prelate of Honor (Monsignor) by Pope John Paul II in 1996.

 Since his days in the seminary Bishop Guglielmone has been actively involved in Catholic Scouting, earning numerous awards, including the St. George Emblem and Brother Barnabas Founder's Award.
 He has served in various chaplain capacities locally, nationally and internationally and directed the chaplain's training for the prestigious Philmont Scout Ranch for nearly a decade.
 He has also served in several capacities on the National Catholic Committee on Scouting and is currently an Executive Board Member.
 In November 2000 Bishop Guglielmone was appointed World Chaplain to Catholic Scouting by the Holy See for a four year term and was re-appointed in 2004 and served in that capacity until January 2009 when the Holy Father appointed him the 13th Bishop of Charleston, South Carolina.
-He is the current USCCB Episcopal Liaison for the National Catholic Committee on Scouting (NCCS), and President of Region XIV of the United States Conference of Catholic Bishops (USCCB).
+He is the current USCCB Episcopal Liaison for the National Catholic Committee on Scouting (NCCS).